Posted by: Em | SEP-29-2021

 Basically, this is not how automation has ever worked, and the chances of it ever working in a way remotely resembling this in the future are, in my opinion, more obviously unlikely with every news story about delivery or ridesharing apps (which primarily automate the distribution of bits of labor), Amazon warehouses, or Tesla's “self-driving” cars.
 In these stories, the human worker is always essential, working harder, adapting faster, developing new forms of knowledge, monitoring and correcting the “cutting-edge” AI, and so on, despite being devalued and abused into extreme precarity.

 Automation in the spectacular technological sense has always served to disperse or conceal labor, rather than do away with the need for it altogether.
 Automation studies has gotten a huge amount of mileage out of the example of the Mechanical Turk, a “chess playing robot” that was not even a specific “man in a suit,” but an interchangeable collection of game chess players who played the part and allowed the marvel to tour around Europe to oohs and aahs.
 Even more illustrative is the example Edward Jones-Imhotep cites of the dumb waiters at Monticello, which made dishes appear and disappear like magic, conveniently ensuring that slaves would not even be silently present at meals.
-You can make the argument that these were instances of false “automation” in the far past that were, as this section of the book is as well, pointing towards an imminent horizon of the elimination of the worker.
+You can make the argument that these were instances of false “automation” in the far past that were pointing towards an imminent horizon of the elimination of the worker.
 But that horizon has receded as much as technology has advanced towards it, while owners and bosses keep repeating the same concealing fictions, and the potential rewards of automation, in terms of time saved and production increased, never actually reach anyone but tech CEOs.

 Amazon took the name of the Mechanical Turk for its distributed piecework factory that illustrates capitalism's strategy for human labor going forward.
 This decision has an obvious winking irony to it, but also conveniently displaces the Wikipedia article about the fake automaton as the top search engine result for the phrase, strategically impacting cultural associations and collective memory.
 Automation and AI as self-starting, uncontrollable and autonomous is how these corporations would like to rewrite both past and present.

-Much of the work done on Amazon's MTurk is cleaning or generating data sets, which will be paired with programmed decision-making algorithms to make what is called “AI.”
+Much of the work done on Amazon's MTurk is cleaning or generating data sets, which will be paired with programmed algorithms to make what is called “AI.”
 Many tasks also include monitoring, curating and correcting the outcomes of these systems, which have no deductive or critical capabilities.
 While the centralization of production owners of these automation systems opt for can make many jobs scarcer or more precarious and alienating, they still rely heavily on human labor, creating, in many cases, newly immiserating and unstable work for the inconsistently-employed, primarily to maintain a flattering illusion of technical wizardry for the capitalist class.
 Labor doesn't disappear, but it becomes so small in individual pieces that if you blink, you may miss it.

 To more closely track what bosses and owners say about the potential of AI and automation rather than look at its history is like being duped into a shell game.
 If your eyes only follow the most flashy movements of the shells, you will never correctly locate the ball.
 In fact, to even seriously listen to these claims is perhaps to lose from the start.
 Lose sight of the location of labor, and the wage/r will be easily stolen as well.
 The “more work for mother” problem becomes the smart home “Big Mother,” and everything from self-checkouts to social media apps has us doing a bit of extra work that corporations can cut corners on, or manufacturing a bit more data for platforms to capitalize upon, despite none of it adding up to an actual job for any of us.